-In 2010 Jim Schwartz, a Certified Financial Planner™ professional and fee-only financial advisor, realized that nearly half his clients were widowed.
+In 2010 Jim Schwartz, Senior Advisor at Strategic Wealth Advisors in Scottsdale, Arizona, realized that nearly half his clients were widowed.
 Many had discussed a desire to attend a peer-to-peer (widowed-to-widowed) grief support group but could not locate one.
 Jim’s own exhaustive search for such a support group in the Phoenix area turned up no results.
 He realized there might be a need for a local widowed-to-widowed grief support group as well other resources such as financial education.
 Widowed Community Education & Support Services (recently shortened to Widowed Community) was founded in 2010 out of this realization.

 Jim’s research into the needs of the widowed community started with the reading of two books of almost identical titles.
 The first book, Widow to Widow: How the Bereaved Help Each Other, is authored by Dr. Phyllis R. Silverman, researcher and teacher.
 Dr. Silverman’s research in understanding how the bereaved help each other led to her development of the peer-to-peer model for grief support groups.